EJC300/Arcade-Style-Truck-Demo/README.md

 Features of the Demo:
 1. Three Demo Scenes, Driving, AI Truck Driving Demonstration, and a Main Menu
 2. Demonstration of the Arcade Driving Physics
-3. Shader Effects and Post Fx
-4. Demonstration of AI Truck maneuvering.
-5. Engine SFX
-6. Main Menu Prototype to tie everything together
+3. Main Menu Prototype to tie everything together
-7. Graphics Effects
 ****
 FIXES To Implement:
 	Driving: